 Comtech Telecommunications (CMTL) Gets a Buy Rating from Noble Financial

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Comtech Telecommunications with a $23.83 average price target, implying a 62.1% upside from current levels.
-In a report released yesterday, Northland Securities also initiated coverage with a Buy rating on the stock with a $24.00 price target.
+Comtech Telecommunications has an analyst consensus of Moderate Buy, with a price target consensus of $23.83, implying a 67.6% upside from current levels.
+In a report issued on September 30, Northland Securities also initiated coverage with a Buy rating on the stock with a $24.00 price target.

 See today’s analyst top recommended stocks >>